novel-zlood/novel-zlood.github.io/source/_posts/site/site-12.md

 It was strange.

-Whenever she stood in front of this man, her mouth would stiffen.
+Whenever she stood in front of this man, she became speechless.

 Monica thought.

-It was truly strange.
+It was really strange.

 "Shall we go?"

-"Yeah, where do you want to start?"
+"Sure, where to first?"

-"Let's go over there first."
+"Let's start over there."

-The conversation stopped again.
+Again, the conversation stopped.

-They walked around the city, browsing clothing stores.
+Walking around the city, they looked at clothing stores.

-Monica personally picked out outfits for Park Minho that were comfortable yet wouldn't earn him the title of a fashion terrorist.
+Monica personally coordinated outfits for Park Minho that were comfortable yet wouldn't earn him the title of a fashion terrorist.

-"If you wear it like this, you'll at least look decent.
-Well... it would be better if you dressed up more, but honestly, Minho, you're not the type to dress up."
+"If you just wear these basics, you'll at least give off a decent vibe.
+Well... it would be better to dress up more, but honestly, Minho, you're not the type to dress up much."

-"That's right."
+"That's true."

-"Then, this top should be good."
+"Then, this would be good for the top."

-Monica picked out long sleeves, hoodies, and sweatshirts that could be worn casually and moved to another store to buy bottoms.
+Monica packed long sleeves, hoodies, and sweatshirts that were easy to wear, and then moved to another store to buy bottoms.

-Of course, Park Minho's hands started to fill with shopping bags.
+Naturally, Park Minho's hands started to fill up with shopping bags.

-"Do I need this much?"
+"Do we need this much?"

-"This is the basic.
-If you wear these clothes properly, you'll at least avoid being the worst-dressed in Serie B."
+"This is the basics.
+If you just put on the clothes we bought, you can at least avoid being the worst-dressed in Serie B."

 "I see."

 Park Minho nodded briefly.

-Monica found that look very attractive.
+Monica found that very charming.

-Thinking that his face was really handsome, they moved to the next store.
+Thinking his face was really handsome, she moved to the next store.

-Unlike Italian men who would gesture and talk to any woman, Park Minho was quiet.
+Unlike Italian men who would gesture and talk to every woman, Park Minho was quiet.

-No, he was too quiet.
+No, he was too silent.

-But Monica didn't mind that.
+But Monica didn't find that bad.

-Moreover, the subtle consideration that came from his quiet personality was even more attractive.
+On top of that, the subtle consideration that came from his quiet personality made him even more attractive.

 Park Minho gently grabbed Monica's shoulder and pulled her into his arms.

-At the same time, an old man riding a bicycle zoomed past Monica.
+At the same time, an old man on a bicycle zoomed past Monica.

 "Are you okay?"

-This was why she couldn't help but like him.
+This is why she couldn't help but like him.

-Monica thought, smiling.
+Monica thought that as she smiled.

-"Yeah, I'm fine."
+"Yeah, I'm okay."

----

-### In the Past, Our Platoon Leader Said

-First loves are hard to forget.

-Even after getting married, he still remembered.
+* * *

+In the past, our company commander said.

+First love is not easily forgotten.

+He said he still remembered it even though he was married.

 I agree with that.

-Seeing my unrequited love and first love, Monica, made my heart race again.
+Seeing my crush and first love Monica made my heart pound again.

-But I couldn't show it, so I quietly followed Monica around and enjoyed shopping.
+But I couldn't show it, so I quietly followed Monica around while enjoying shopping.

-Honestly, I was a bit tired.
+Honestly, it was a bit tiring.

-But seeing Monica's smiling face wasn't so bad.
+But seeing Monica's smiling face wasn't bad.

-- Roberto: So, did you have dinner together?
+-Roberto: So, did you have dinner together?

-- Park Minho: No?
+-Park Minho: No?
 We just parted ways after shopping.

-- Roberto: You son of a...
+-Roberto: You damned fool.

-- Park Minho: Why are you suddenly cursing?
+-Park Minho: Why are you suddenly swearing?

-Sometimes I couldn't understand Roberto.
+Sometimes I can't understand Roberto.

-Whenever it came to Monica, he made me out to be some dull, clueless guy.
+When it comes to Monica, he always makes me out to be some clueless and dense guy.

-- Park Minho: Honestly, if Monica had any interest in me, wouldn't she have suggested having dinner first?
+-Park Minho: Honestly, if Monica had any interest in me, wouldn't she have suggested dinner first?

-- Roberto: Have you ever thought that maybe Monica is waiting for you to confess?
+-Roberto: Have you ever thought that maybe Monica is waiting for your confession?

-- Park Minho: That's not it.
-Why would Monica, who isn't lacking anything, wait for a confession from a guy like me?
+-Park Minho: No way.
+Why would Monica, who has everything, be waiting for a confession from someone like me?

-- Roberto: You really are a son of a...
+-Roberto: You're really a damned fool.
 I think you'll live alone forever.

-- Park Minho: Isn't that a curse?
+-Park Minho: Isn't that a curse?

-- Roberto: Yep, it's a curse, you son of a...
+-Roberto: Yes, it's a curse.
+You damned fool.

-There weren't any such signs.
+I didn't notice any such signs.

-Besides, I thought Monica, being a model, would avoid dating anyone.
+Besides, since Monica is a model, she might avoid dating someone.

 Anyway.

-Wearing the clothes Monica picked, I went to the training ground the next day, and some players looked surprised.
+When I wore the clothes Monica picked out and went to the training ground the next day, some players had surprised expressions.

 "Minho... is wearing normal clothes!"

 "Alright!
-Pay up 3 euros each, 3 euros each!"
+Hand over 3 euros each.
+3 euros each!"

-"Why do I always lose when I bet on the obvious?
-I can't understand, I just can't!"
+"Why is it that whenever I bet on the obvious choice, this happens?
+I can't understand.
+I just can't!"

-I felt a bit upset.
+I felt a bit annoyed.

-Betting on my outfit.
+Betting on what I wear.

-"What was the obvious bet?"
+"What was the obvious choice?"

-"Surely, 'he's wearing something weird today' was the low odds bet.
-Only Giovanni and Gennaro bet on 'he's wearing normal clothes' this time."
+"Surely, 'Today, he will wear something weird again' had the lowest odds.
+Only Giovanni and Gennaro bet on 'He will wear normal clothes today,' right?"

 "..."

-I would go rogue.
+I'm going to rebel.

-Tomorrow, I would wear a hoodie with Nicolas Cage's face printed large on it.
+Tomorrow, I'll wear a hoodie with a huge print of American actor Nicolas Cage on it.

-Darn teammates.
+Damn teammates.

-Santiago, were you in on the obvious bet too?
+Santiago, were you also betting on the obvious choice?

-Darn slacker.

-Just you wait.
+Damn lazy guy.

+Just wait and see.

-I'll see if I pass the ball to you in the Serie B opener in a few days.
+A few days later, at the Serie B opener, let's see if I pass the ball to you.

----

-### Whoa!
+* * *

+Wooooo!

 Serie B debut match.

-The opponent was 'Como 1907,' a team that got promoted like Ternana.
+The opponent was 'Como 1907,' a promoted team like Ternana.

 They were the champions of Serie C Group A.

-Group B's champions were Perugia.
+The champions of Group B were Perugia.

-AC Perugia was dissolved and reformed as Perugia Calcio in 2005, and they were promoted to Serie B this season.
+AC Perugia was dissolved and reestablished as Perugia Calcio in 2005, and they were promoted to Serie B this time.

-Group C was our Italy Cup first-round opponent, Ternana.
+The champions of Group C were our first-round Coppa Italia opponents, Ternana.

 Anyway.

 This team came out with a 4-2-3-1 formation.

-We, as always, used a 3-3-1-3 formation.
+We used our usual 3-3-1-3 formation.

-As I had resolved, I couldn't pass the ball to Santiago.
+As I resolved, I couldn't pass the ball to Santiago.

 Because I wasn't a starter.

-I started on the bench this time.
+This time, I started on the bench.

 Santiago was placed in the center.

-On the sides were Valentin Mihaila and Yann Karamoh, making it a more aggressive lineup.
+On both sides were Valentin Mihaila and Yann Karamoh, making it a more attacking lineup.

-The common point among the three players placed in the second line was that they were excellent on-the-ball players.
+The common trait of the three players positioned in the second line was that they were all excellent on-the-ball players.

-With these three high-activity players matching up with the highly collaborative Gianluca, the score came out quickly.

-- Goooooal!
+These three players had a lot of activity and excellent connection skills, making it easy to get points early when matched with Gianluca.

+-Gooooooal!

-- Gianluca!
-He scores the opening goal!
+-Gianluca!
+He gets the opening goal!

-- Santiago dragged two defenders and made a cutback, creating a great chance for Gianluca.
+-Santiago pulled two defenders and made a cutback pass, giving Gianluca a great chance.

-- No matter how lacking Gianluca's finishing skills are, he wouldn't miss such a chance.
+-No matter how much Gianluca lacks finishing skills as a striker, he wouldn't miss such a chance, right?

-- That's right!
+-Exactly!

-With the opening goal.
+After the opening goal.

-Parma, pressing continuously, secured a 3-0 score in the first half, sealing the victory early.
+Parma, who continued to press, confirmed the victory early with a 3-0 score in the first half.

-And in the 41st minute of the second half, I was substituted in for Santiago and stepped onto the field.
+And at the 41st minute of the second half, I stepped onto the field, substituting for Santiago.

-Although the time was too short to rack up any attacking points.
+Although I didn't have enough time to get any attack points.

 The team won 4-1.

 It was a good start.

-After the opener ended.
+After the match.

-Coach Alain Lavin called me over.
+Coach Alain Levagne called me.

-He said I'd be starting in the next match.
+He said I'd start in the next game.

-And,
+And.

-He said I'd be playing on the left side.
+He said I'd be playing on the left.

-The left side.

-It was my first time playing on the flank.
+On the left.

+I've never played on the wing before.

-Having only played in the center, I was worried about playing on the wing.
+I've always played in the center.

+I was a bit worried.

-So, I went to the club's analysis team.
+So I went to the scouting department within the club.

-And asked.
+And I asked.

-"Is there a player whose play I can learn from on the flank?"
+"Are there any players on the wing that I could learn from?"

-After a moment of thought, Analyst Thomas brought up some video footage.
+After a moment of thought, Thomas, the analyst, brought someone’s video.

-"How about this guy?
-If you can play like him, I believe you can grow even more."
+"What about this guy?
+If you can play like him, I’m sure Minho will grow even more."

 "His name is...
 Ethan Michael Hazard..."

 "No, you read it wrong."

 "Oh!
 Eden Hazard.
 Right?
-The one at Real Madrid now, who used to play at Chelsea."
+The one who used to play for Chelsea and is now at Real Madrid."

-"Yes, it's footage of Eden Hazard from his Chelsea days, not Real Madrid.
-I didn't capture much... but I collected a lot of data on Hazard when I worked at Fulham."
+"Yes, it's the data of Eden Hazard during his Chelsea days.
+Although I couldn't gather much...
+While I was at Fulham, I collected a lot of data on Hazard."

-It was a 4-hour video.
+It was a total of 4 hours of footage.

-According to Thomas, he had added his own analysis as subtitles in the video.
+Thomas said he had annotated the footage with his analysis.

-"Minho, you play like a traditional number 10 in the center...
-But if you can move like Eden Hazard on the left, I guarantee you'll be a player whose name goes down in history."
+"Minho, you play more like a traditional number 10 in the center...
+If you can move like Eden Hazard on the left, I guarantee you'll be a player whose name will go down in history."

-"Oh...
-It's not that much.
-Anyway, I'll take a good look.
+"Come on... that's too much.
+Anyway, I'll watch it.
 Thanks, Thomas."

-"Well, it may not help much, but you'll at least learn how to move on the flank."
+"I'm not sure how helpful it will be.
+But at the very least, you'll understand how to move on the wing."

-Thomas's lip service was too sweet.
+Thomas's sweet words were comforting.

-Anyway, I took the video home.
+Anyway, I took the footage home.

-- Eden Hazard is fast!
+-Eden Hazard is fast!

-- Hazard moves up.
+-Hazard is moving up.
 Hazard!
 Higuain!
-1-2 pass with Higuain!
-Then breaks through and shoots!
+One-two pass with Higuain!
+Breakthrough and shoot!

-- Goooooal Hazard!
-Hazard!
+-Gooooooal Hazard!
+Haaaaazard!

-"Wow...
-So you can move like that too."
+"Wow... he can move like that."

-Not just the left wing, but he moved freely to the center and right, switching positions.
+Not only on the left wing but also moving freely to the center and the right, switching positions.

-Quick pace and delicate ball control.
+Fast pace and delicate ball control.

 Agile movements and excellent passing ability.

-A left winger with great playmaking skills.
+A left-winger with great playmaking skills.

-But beyond those strengths, Hazard's biggest advantage that made him world-class was his overwhelming 'dribbling.'
+But more than those traits, what made Hazard world-class was his overwhelming 'dribbling.'

-"In the past, I just thought he was good when watching on TV...
-Seeing it analyzed like this, it's on another level."
+"When I watched him on TV in the past, I just thought he was good...
+Watching the analyzed footage, it's on another level."

 Is this what a true genius is?

 I felt a bit intimidated.

-"Still, let's try to learn slowly."
+"Still, let's learn slowly."

 First, that dribbling.

-If I could somehow mimic that dribbling.
+Let's try to mimic that dribbling somehow.

-Then at least I wouldn't be a burden on the left side.
+Then, at least I won't be a burden on the left wing.

-I spent the whole day watching the Hazard analysis video.
+I watched Hazard's analysis footage all day.

-Then started practicing those dribbles and movements at the training ground two days later.
+And two days later, I started practicing that dribbling and movement at the training ground.

 "It's not easy."

-World-class indeed felt different.
+Indeed, world-class players are different.

-"This crazy guy.
-Can he really move like that on the flank?"
+"Crazy... can he really move like that on the wing?"

-"This is what real talent is."
+"This is real talent."

 "This is driving me nuts.
-I thought our coach had a delusion of grandeur by putting Minho on the flank, but..."
+I thought the coach had lost his mind sending Minho to the wing...”

-"Maybe our coach is not delusional but a real genius?"
+“Actually... isn't our coach a real genius, not just having a genius complex?"

-"If Minho ends up playing as a defender, should I pack up and transfer?"
+"If he says Minho will play as a defender later, should I pack my bags and transfer?"

 "Don't worry.
-As the defensive midfielder, I'd be the first to get kicked out."
+I, the defensive midfielder, will be the first to be kicked out."

-But Gianluca and a few other players looked at me in shock.
+But Gianluca and some players were looking at me in shock.

-I hadn't even managed to imitate half of Eden Hazard.
+I couldn't even mimic half of Eden Hazard.

 Why were they so surprised?

 I couldn't understand.

-Then August 25th arrived.
+And then, August 25th arrived.

 The second round of Serie B.